 Resident and Day Camps

-Each camper receives the same basic experience at every camp offered throughout the summer.
-The experience is based on the premise that every soccer player needs to focus on both technical and tactical training, as well as the psychological aspects of teamwork, sporting behavior and individual challenges.
-Our program, aided by an outstanding staff and well-prepared curriculum, is structured to begin with each camper’s skill level and the challenge to attain the highest level possible by the end of the week.
+Each camper receives the same basic experience at every camp throughout the summer.
+The experience is based on the premise that every soccer player needs to focus on both technical and tactical training, as well as the psychological aspects of teamwork, sporting behavior, and individual challenges.
+Our program, aided by an outstanding staff and well-prepared curriculum, is structured to begin with each camper’s skill level and a challenge to attain the highest level possible by the end of the week.
 In addition, specialty weeks are offered for campers that demonstrate more advanced skills.

 Week 1 – NSC kicks off the summer with Anson Dorrance June 28 – July 3 resident camp; June 29 – July 3 day camp for girls ages 12-17.
 If you are a serious female athlete and are determined to play college level then you do not want to miss this week of camp!
 This girls-only program features UNC’s Anson Dorrance, Head Coach for first World Championship U.S. Women’s Team and winner of 22 Division I Women’s National Championships.
 Anson’s #1 assistant coach–Federal Way’s own Jason Sisneros, director of his UNC camps–will accompany Anson to NSC.
 If you can’t get Mia Hamm, how ’bout her coach?
 Complete Skills Day Camp for ages 7-11 is for boys and girls.